-At King Orthodontics, our board-certified orthodontists provide orthodontic care for the whole family.
+At King Orthodontics, a board-certified orthodontist provides orthodontic care for the whole family.
 Also, we provide all of our patients with the iBracesHelpApp as a part of our comprehensive treatment and care plan.

 We invite you to schedule your initial consultation at either of our convenient locations in Centerville or Fairborn.
 Call us at (937)433-0830 or visit us online at any time to schedule a consultation with Dr. King.